Key Takeaways

 - Undersizing capacity.
 Model libraries grow steadily.
 Buy more NAS capacity than today's library needs — expanding a RAID array later is disruptive.

 - Anchoring on one SSD brand.
-The 2026 memory shortage moved prices, so the cheaper of the Samsung 990 Pro and WD Black SN850X alternates.
-Compare both on the day you buy.
+The 2026 memory shortage moved prices, so the cheaper pick among the Samsung 990 Pro, WD Black SN850X, and Crucial T705 alternates.
+Compare all three on the day you buy.

 Sources